Inflectra/spira-documentation/docs/Reporting/Custom-Report-Tables.md

 | LAST_CONTACT_DATE    |

 ## Baselines
+!!! abstract "Available in SpiraTeam and SpiraPlan only"

 See [this KB](https://www.inflectra.com/Support/KnowledgeBase/KB550.aspx) for some examples of using this custom report table

 | R_Baselines             |